remiroazocar/population_adjustment_simstudy/README.md

 The data generation process takes about 5 hours and the indirect comparison methods take about 2 hours, using an Intel Core i7-8650 CPU (1.90 GHz) processor.
 The `doSNOW` package is used to parallelize the performance of the indirect comparison methods, distributing the tasks to different cores of the computer.

-The code presented here was prepared in R studio using R version `3.6.3` in a Windows architecture, with 64-bit operating system.
+The code presented here was prepared in `RStudio` using `R` version `3.6.3` in a Windows architecture, with 64-bit operating system.
 The following packages and version were used:

 * `doSNOW 1.0.18` used in combination with `foreach()` to start up local clusters that distribute parallel tasks to different cores
 * `dplyr 0.8.5` for data manipulation